Leopardopt/ENES247Kamran/lab3-ReusableBCDhex7segDisplayCode/README.md

 #### Testing

+3 Select bits select 1 of 8, 4 bit groups from a 32 bit constant and display on LEDs.

 ___

 #### Prompts

 ## 2_32bitBCDto16LEDs

 Modify the above code using this [algorithm](https://pubweb.eng.utah.edu/~nmcdonal/Tutorials/BCDTutorial/BCDConversion.html) to work with 32 bits rather than 16.
-Which of these three is the starting point?
+Which of these three is the starting point?  **The third screen shot is the best to use.**

 ![1550060430510](1550060430510.png)